How to Acquire Large Satellite Image Datasets for Machine Learning Projects

 Historically, only governments and large corporations have had access to quality satellite images.
 In recent years, satellite image datasets have become available to anyone with a computer and an internet connection.
 The quality, quantity, and precision of these datasets is continuously improving, and there are many free and commercial platforms at your disposal to acquire satellite images.
 On top of that, the prices of acquiring the images have fallen significantly, as well as the prices and availability of the tools that will allow you to analyze the images for machine learning and data science projects.

 In this article, I hope to inspire you to start looking into the power and utility of publicly available satellite image datasets available today.
-I will show you a high level overview of where these images come from, then I will dive deeper into the details about which features you should think about when choosing the right data source.
+I will show you a high-level overview of where these images come from, then I will dive deeper into the details about which features you should think about when choosing the right data source.
 In a future article, I will give you an overview of the architecture that you need to have in place before you can start working with them on your local computer.

 Let’s jump right into satellites.
 How is this kind of dataset unique?
 Why should you bother with satellite images?

 First of all, you can get complete coverage of the Earth, which means that you can select virtually any location on the planet, and you will be able to see what that place looks like.
 Further, the images are readily available.
 You can go to a website and easily download an image for any location that you want because there are public space programs that offer free images to whoever wants them.
 So when you start your research, I strongly encourage you to take a look at the available free resources first.
 We’ve included a list of those resources at the bottom of this article.
-There are plenty of commercial options available that provide higher quality images for specialized purposes.
+There are plenty of commercial options available that provide higher-quality images for specialized purposes.
 You can reach out to Appsilon directly for assistance with acquiring commercial satellite datasets.

-One way to think about satellite image datasets is that they give you the ability to travel backwards in time.
+One way to think about satellite image datasets is that they give you the ability to travel backward in time.
 When you think of satellite images you might think about Google Maps, which provides you with satellite images that give you a snapshot of the surface of the Earth.
-But with access to the right provider, you can go back in time and access images for any day that you want, going back years – in some cases back to the 1980’s.
+But with access to the right provider, you can go back in time and access images for any day that you want, going back years – in some cases back to the 1980s.
 This added temporal dimension gives you additional abilities when it comes to analyzing data.
 Imagine that you can take a look at one point on Earth, and then go back in time and see how this place has changed.
 You can then build predictive models to forecast what this place is going to look like in the future.

 This visualization shows the scale of what is going on above our heads, outside the stratosphere.
 Right now there are more than 4,500 satellites orbiting our planet, and over 600 of them are constantly taking photos.
 There are more and more preparing to launch, especially since this area of technology has been accelerating very rapidly in recent years.
 This means that the quantity and quality of satellite image datasets is rapidly improving.

 Currently, the best resolution that you can get from a satellite image is 25cm per pixel.
 This means that if you zoom in very closely on a quality satellite image, one pixel is going to represent approximately 25 cm of the Earth’s surface.
 If a satellite image shows a person, then that person will be represented by approximately three pixels.
-Three pixels is not much to go on, but if you combine this rough representation of a person with their shadow, then you can confirm that those three pixels are indeed a person.
+Three pixels is not much to go on, but if you combine this rough representation of a person with their shadow, then you can confirm that those three pixels is indeed a person.

 Now I would like to jump into more specific aspects of satellite imagery — what kind of dataset it is and how you can acquire these datasets.